Skip to main content

 Zoe Brenner

 BcomZoe joined the Maple-Brown Abbott Global Listed Infrastructure team in 2025 as an ESG Associate.
-She provides support for ESG research, client-related reporting, product development and general research initiatives.
+In her current role, Zoe provides support for ESG research, client-related reporting, product development and general research initiatives.
 Zoe works closely with the ESG Analyst to implement the strategy’s ESG integration and engagement agenda, with a particular focus on ESG data analysis.
 Prior to joining Maple-Brown Abbott, Zoe worked as a M&A analyst at Telstra and has previous experience at a carbon offset consultancy.

 Zoe